 UNF has the same tuition for international students as for those from out of state.

-International students at University of North Florida can expect to pay around $17,999 per year, before any scholarships or financial aid.
+International students at University of North Florida usually pay around $17,999 per year, before any scholarships or financial aid.

-Room and board at UNF is $9,956 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $7,238.
+Housing and campus dining at UNF is $9,956 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the UNF's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $7,238.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at UNF pay $2,794 in fees each academic year.
+The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Full-time undergrads at UNF pay $2,794 in fees every year they are enrolled.

 |2021 Total Tuition and Expenses|